 Even though we all have our cravings, avoiding snacks and ready meals is one of the easiest ways to save money, to live healthier, and to curtail our household waste levels.
 Better still, preparing your own food will improve your cooking skills.

 Oh yeah, those pizza scissors will also become redundant once you decide to stop ordering pizza every other day.

-I haven’t owned a television in over 7 years and I can’t say I miss it.
-Whether it’s movies, series, or sports, everything can be streamed on your computer.
+I haven’t owned a television in over seven years, and I can’t say I miss it.
+Whether it’s movies, series, or sports, you can stream everything on your computer.